The Ten Commandments Given at Creation and Sinai

 God created us to enjoy happiness, peace, long life, fulfillment, and every good blessings for which we desire.
 God’s law is the way that points us to the right direction that we may have this true and ultimate happiness.
 And God’s law is the wall that protects God’s children (Galatians 3:24).

-The law of God is a reflection of His character that does not change (Matthew 5:17,18).
+The law of God was given at the very beginning of time because it is a reflection of His character that does not change (Matthew 5:17,18).
 The transformation of men’s characters after the divine image is the great aim of the plan of salvation.
 The law reveals the character of God; the plan of salvation provides empowering grace to achieve every virtue (Philippians 4:13).

 Check out our Bible Answers page for more information on a variety of topics.